hashicorp/nomad/.github/pull_request_template.md

 -->

 ### All Checklist
-- [ ] **Changelog Entry** If required, please generate and add a changelog entry to this PR using the `make cl` command.
+- [ ] **Changelog Entry** If this PR changes user-facing behavior, please generate and add a changelog entry using the `make cl` command.
 - [ ] **Testing** Please add tests to cover any new functionality or to demonstrate bug fixes and ensure regressions will be caught.
-- [ ] **Documentation** If the change impacts external components such as the API, please update the Nomad website documentation to reflect this.
-Please also consider whether the change requires notes within the upgrade guide.
+- [ ] **Documentation** If the change impacts user-facing functionality such as the CLI, API, UI, and job configuration, please update the  Nomad website documentation to reflect this.
+Refer to the [website README](../website/README.md) for docs guidelines.
+Please also consider whether the change requires notes within the [upgrade guide](../website/content/docs/upgrade/upgrade-specific.mdx).

 ### HashiCorp Employee Checklist
 - [ ] **Backport Labels** Please add the correct backport labels as described by the internal